DevExpress/devextreme-documentation/concepts/80 Troubleshooting/00 Basics/10 Check Requests in the Network Tab.md

 DevExtreme data-bound components may not display data or display unexpected data.
 The components use network requests to communicate with servers.
+You may need to resolve network communication issues.

 ### Issue